Christian-Norrie/hello-world/README.md

 # hello-world
 just another repository
-hi there just learning new things and making changes to my github profile. very fun and learning lots!
+Hi there just learning new things and making changes to my github profile.
+Very fun and learning lots!